 Drip irrigation is another highly effective method, suitable for irrigating the almond field.
 This will not just help with timely irrigation but will also help with efficient water management.

-Almonds are heavy feeders; therefore, they require a large amount of manure and fertiliser.
+Almonds are heavy feeders; therefore, they require a large amount of manure and fertilizer.
 It is advised that well-rotted farm yard manure (FYM) be applied to each tree at a rate of 20-25 kg/tree during the winter fall (December-January).
 Urea can be applied in 2-3 divided doses.
 The first half dose should be applied along with DAP (full) and MOP (full) a fortnight before projected bloom, the second dose (1/4th) of Urea should be applied about 3 weeks after fruit set, and the third dose (1/4th) of Urea should be applied in May-June.
 A urea foliar spray at 1.5-2 per cent concentration can additionally be used to promote fruiting bud formation and subsequent growth the following season.

 Almond trees, like all crops, can be affected by pests and diseases.
 For this reason, preventing any soil-borne diseases and pest control is crucial for the long-term health of almond orchards.
 Here are common almond pest and diseases along with effective control methods: